What is Placement in Money Laundering?

 tackle trade based money laundering

 Employee training and awareness are also vital.
-Financial institutions can add a crucial layer of defense against these illicit activities by equipping employees with the knowledge to identify signs of money laundering.
+Financial institutions can add a crucial layer of defense against these illicit activities by equipping employees with the knowledge to identify warning signs of money laundering.
 The Association of Certified Anti-Money Laundering Specialists (ACAMS) offers resources and training programs

 1: Regulatory Requirements and Compliance